bradwestness/bradwestness.github.io/_posts/2018/2018-11-12-someplace-with-just-a-few-people.md

 At the time, my siblings and I laughed this off as useless, out-of-touch advice from an elderly person who didn't understand technology.
 Another one of her pseudo southern-fried (by way of southern Illinois) colloquialisms, like "Warsh yins hands before supper."

 However, just the other day I was having a conversation with my brother, a sheriff's deputy, and we were talking about how we'd both observed that communication tends to break down when one organization needs to communicate with another.
-There's always miscommunication and crossed wires
+There's always miscommunication and crossed wires.

 I think it can also happen internally in a single organization, when there are too many separate teams that have complicated structural heirarchies and chains of command.
 I began my career in hte world of higher education, where I experienced, where decision making was often distributed among a bunch of different people, deans and chancellors and department heads and division heads and the like.